 If, at any time during this process, your dog or cat begins to act distressed or develops skin problems, stop with the shenanigans and contact your regular vet for advice.

-Final Thoughts: Our Best Halloween Safety Tips for Pets
+Final Thoughts: Our Best Halloween Pet Safety Tips

 The key to enjoying any holiday is ensuring that all your loved ones are safe.
 This Halloween, that means taking extra precautions so you don’t have to rush to the nearest 24-hour pet emergency room with your best friend’s life on the line.